Chapter 1· Turning Signs (Contents) References blog

 Some time ago you were looking through a glass window, and then looking at it.
 Now turn your attention to a glass that is reflective rather than transparent – a looking-glass, a mirror.
 Look at your eyes. – Are you looking at them or through them?
 Are the eyes you see the same as the eyes you see with?
 And what about you – are you seeing yourself, or is it your self that's doing the seeing?
 Or is it both?
 Let's say that seeing yourself in the mirror is an experience in which you are both the subject and the object.
 That makes sense in a way, doesn't it?
 But in another way, another sense, what you see is not you at all but an image.
 If you read (interpret) this image as a sign (a representation) of yourself, then clearly you are looking through the looking glass.

 Looking into a mirror can be an unsettling experience if you try to see how you look – that is, to see what's really going on in your looking, as if you could look into it from the outside.
 Just how do you follow the Delphic maxim Know thyself?
 Can you really appear in the roles of knower and known, or subject and object, at the same time?
 You are, no doubt, adept at switching roles, but can you step back from both roles and take a director's-eye view of the whole play of semiosis?
 If not, you're bound to get confused by the fact that these different roles can have the same name at different times, and the same role can have different names as well.
-The semiotic view of perception, or of “knowing” as reading, are ways of sorting all this out.
-(In more technical language, it's a way of looking at intersubjectivity objectively.)
-But this path of inquiry will have to continue for a few more chapters before the “view” reveals itself in all its – glory.
-For now, let's continue looking into the quirks of language.
+The semiotic view of perception, or of “knowing” as reading, is a way of sorting all this out.
+Part of it is looking at language through language.

 Languages evolve because every actual use of language changes the language to some degree.
 Concepts ebb and flow, and so do words, and so do the relationships between words and concepts, and between concepts and objects.
 That's why every word that has a history has taken on a variety of meanings, and though some lose their currency, others persist through repeated use and continue – without obstructing each other, despite their differences.
 Here's an example, chosen almost at random: